-We have over 700 members in 49 U.S. states plus Australia, Canada, England, Ireland, Wales, Scotland, Botswana, Barbados, New Zealand, and South Africa.
+We have almost 700 members in 48 U.S. states plus Australia, Canada, England, Ireland, Wales, Scotland, Guernsey, Botswana, New Zealand, and South Africa.
 Anyone with an interest in Chandler matters anywhere, any time, is welcome to join us.
 Membership details can be found on the Membership page.

 The association has an award-winning newsletter, published three times annually, and our website was recently awarded a "Highly Commended" designation by the Federation of Family History Societies.
 The CFA Genealogy Panel is of great help to members and others researching their family trees.
 The Panel's work is supported by the CFA Lineages Database as well as records from the Chandler One-Name Study.

-The CFA co-sponsors the very successful Chandler DNA Project, which has so far identified more than 80 genetically-distinct Chandler families.
+The CFA co-sponsors the very successful Chandler DNA Project, which has so far identified 100 genetically-distinct Chandler families.
 This website contains the stories of some of those genetic Chandler families, with more to be added.
 These stories are very interesting reading and may be of substantial help to researchers.